 Heads up about scammers

-Remember that Google will never call you about your Google Business listing.
+Remember that Google will never call you about your Google Business Profile listing.

 There are indeed legitimate businesses that assist owners in their Search Engine Optimization (SEO) for a fee, but they typically do not use high-pressure cold-calling tactics.

-Find your Google Business listing using GMB homepage or Maps
+Find your Google Business Profile using GBP homepage or Maps

-Go to the Google My Business home page and log in with a google account
+Go to the Google Business Profile home page and log in with a google account

 If you have a Gmail account associated with your business then sign in with that, or create a new Google account.
 A word of caution here: some of you may be already logged into your browser with a personal account, so make sure you don’t continue the process with your personal account.